-A fully accessible website built for low-vision users
+A fully accessible website built for low-vision users in WordPress

+Daneswood undertook a complete redesign and rebuild of the charity Devon in Sight website and we provide ongoing support and for free, as part of our Corporate and Social Responsibility.
+The website fully conforms to the accessibility brief of WCAG 2.0 level AA and Section 508 requirements.
 We met with the client several times and established what their audience needed, what the charity required for funding bids, and which digital marketing was necessary for fundraising.
 An overriding requirement soon became clear – that the visually impaired user had to be at the heart of the new website.

 The majority of Devon in Sight’s service users are aged 70+ (and with older volunteers too), so the new design had to have a clear intuitive navigation.
 The colour palette was deliberately chosen to reflect light-intensity contrasts needed for low-vision users.
 The font size was bigger than normal and we avoided the use of graphics and small thumbnail images – again all to aide the partially sighted.

-Grahame Flynn, Operations Manager, Devon in Sight
+Grahame Flynn, CEO, Devon in Sight